Dei gesta per Francos

 Dei gesta was not only a historical narrative but contained moral instruction; the reader might learn lessons for his own spiritual quest.
 It also contained elements of prophecy, discussing how the crusade was part of the larger divine plan.
 Thus it was a medieval allegory work containing the four elements of allegory: literal, typological, moral, and anagogical.
 Like the Bible, it worked on different levels at the same time.

+The work is important for French Catholics, monarchists and nationalists, as it strengthens the narrative of France being the eldest daughter of the church.